- Compressive strength test

-This test is done to know the compressive strength of brick.
-It is also called crushing strength of brick.
-Generally 5 specimens of bricks are taken to laboratory for testing and tested one by one.
-In this test a brick specimen is put on crushing machine and applied pressure till it breaks.
+This test is done to know the compressive strength of bricks.
+It is also called the crushing strength of bricks.
+Generally, 5 specimens of brick are taken to a laboratory for testing and tested one by one.
+In this test, a brick specimen is put on crushing machine and applied pressure till it breaks.
 The ultimate pressure at which brick is crushed is taken into account.
-All five brick specimens are tested one by one and average result is taken as brick’s compressive/crushing strength.
+All five brick specimens are tested one by one and the average result is taken as brick’s compressive/crushing strength.

 2. Water Absorption test

-In this test bricks are weighed in dry condition and let them immersed in fresh water for 24 hours.
-After 24 hours of immersion those are taken out from water and wipe out with cloth.
+In this test, bricks are weighed in dry condition and let them immersed in fresh water for 24 hours.
+After 24 hours of immersion, those are taken out of the water and wipe out with a cloth.
 Then brick is weighed in wet condition.
 The difference between weights is the water absorbed by brick.
 The percentage of water absorption is then calculated.

-The less water absorbed by brick the greater its quality.
-Good quality brick doesn’t absorb more than 20% water of its own weight.
+The less water absorbed by bricks the greater its quality.
+Good quality bricks don’t absorb more than 20% water of its own weight.

-The presence of alkalies in bricks is harmful and they form a gray or white layer on brick surface by absorbing moisture.
+The presence of alkalies in bricks is harmful and they form a gray or white layer on the brick surface by absorbing moisture.
 To find out the presence of alkalis in bricks this test is performed.
-In this test a brick is immersed in fresh water for 24 hours and then it’s taken out from water and allowed to dry in shade.
+In this test, a brick is immersed in fresh water for 24 hours and then it’s taken out of the water and allowed to dry in shade.

-If the whitish layer is not visible on surface it proofs that absence of alkalis in brick.
-If the whitish layer visible about 10% of brick surface then the presence of alkalis is in acceptable range.
-If that is about 50% of surface then it is moderate.
-If the alkalis’s presence is over 50% then the brick is severely affected by alkalies
+If the whitish layer is not visible on the surface it proofs that absence of alkalis in brick.
+If the whitish layer visible about 10% area of the brick surface then the presence of alkalis is in the acceptable range.
+If that is about 50% of surface area then it is moderate.
+If the alkalis’ presence is over 50% of the brick surface area then the brick is severely affected by alkalies.

 4. Hardness test

-In this test a scratch is made on brick surface with a hard thing.
-If that doesn’t left any impression on brick then that is good quality brick.
+In this test, a scratch is made on a brick surface with a hard thing.
+If that doesn’t leave any impression on the brick surface then that is good quality brick.